Guest Post Sally Marchini, Dietitian

 |Breakfast||½ cup baked beans on one slice of multigrain toast||8.1|

 |Morning Tea||1 medium apple (skin on)||3.3|

 |Dinner||Wholemeal spag Bolognese and 2 cups salad||15|

 This is very basic and just designed to give you an idea of how you ensure you get the fibre you’re looking for each day.
 You’ll notice I haven’t made it a ‘balanced’ diet as my focus was just about fibre.
 You can read more here about that, but I have aimed for reasonable amounts of carbohydrate in each meal.

 And using the toppers, you can easily add extra fibre to your breakfast cereal or your salads if you feel you need topping up.
-If you look in the health food isle in the supermarket there are lots of fibre topper products.
-Just remember to bear in mind the carbs for your diabetes, and watch the amounts of fat too if you’re watching your weight.
+If you look in the health food aisle in the supermarket there are lots of fibre topper products.
+Just remember to bear in mind the carbs for your diabetes, and how much carbohydrate you want to choose each day.

 Make one yourself!